LonelyQuantum/VulkanModelViewer/readme.md

 ## Vulkan Model Viewer

-Open the project directory in the terminal and type `cmake -S . -B build` to build the project.
+Open the project directory in the terminal and run `cmake -S . -B build` to build the project.

 A model viewer built from Vulkan API.
 Support the loading and viewing of .obj files with .mtl material.